anurag2787/SewFresh/README.md

 We welcome contributions to enhance SewFresh.
 Please fork the repository and submit pull requests with detailed descriptions of your changes.

 ## Installation
-No installation is required to play the game.
-Simply open the `index.html` file in your web browser to start playing.
+No installation is required to run the project.
+Simply open the `index.html` file in your web browser to run the project.